johnsusek/mverse/README.md

 ## Features

 - Seamlessly sync player data across servers, creating an "MVerse".
-Play as normal, but your character follows you across servers!
+Play as normal, but your character follows you!
 - Can work with other forge mods as long as they are installed on all servers.
 - Works at a low level so all custom metadata on the player is synchronized
 - Uses powerful [Infinispan](https://infinispan.org/features/) clustering technology.